oste/rds-migrate/README.md

 RDS_DATABASE=Your RDS Database/Schema name
 RDS_REGION=Your RDS Region ex. us-east-2
-RDS_RDBMS=Default is "mysql". "postgres" also accepted
+RDS_RDBMS=Default is "mysql". "postgres" also accepted SQL_FOLDER=the folder where SQL files can be found
 ```

 Add to your package.json `scripts` section: